herrevilkitten/holiday-in-ten-towns/Session_4.md

 * The Eastside Inn is run by Marta Peskrit.
 Her father, Clyde, is a retired fisherman.
 A pair of men hushed up and left when the party came in.
 Marta was singing a song about _a dead woman_ (an old family song?)
 * The party asked for some food and rooms and took some seats.
 * It was fish.
 Complaining was done.
 * Midnight asked Marta about a ring she wore on a necklace.
-It was payment rendered to Marta's grandparents, from a woman dressed in red that stayed at the
+It was payment rendered to Marta's grandparents, from a woman dressed in red that stayed at the inn 50 years ago.
+The woman disappeared under _very_ strange circumstances involving battering winds infesting the inn.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzU1NzAzMiwtNzY1NTkyMTM0LDQxMj
+eyJoaXN0b3J5IjpbLTE1OTgyMzQ2MDgsLTc2NTU5MjEzNCw0MT
-E4MDM2LC02NzI2ODQ1NDEsOTQ4Mzg1NTMyLDE3NzY1ODAxOTQs
+IxODAzNiwtNjcyNjg0NTQxLDk0ODM4NTUzMiwxNzc2NTgwMTk0
-LTE1NjczNzA3MTBdfQ==
+LC0xNTY3MzcwNzEwXX0=
 -->